Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;http://www.convertunits.com/dates/from/Jan+1,+2023/to/Sep+28,+2023<br>
 &ensp;&ensp;https://thetruesize.com/<br>

-## My Favorite Hardware/Software for OnPrem Compute and Storage
+## My Favorite Hardware/Software for OnPrem Network, Compute and Storage
 NOTE: These are my favorites but there are numerous other valid choices out there.<br>
 Network Hardware:<br>
 [List of Network Buses](https://en.wikipedia.org/wiki/List_of_network_buses)<br>